mui/mui-x/docs/data/data-grid/column-groups/column-groups.md

 <p class="description">Group your columns.</p>

-Grouping columns allows you to have multiple levels of columns in your header and the ability, if needed, to toggle column groups to show and hide additional columns.
+Grouping columns allows you to have multiple levels of columns in your header and to toggle column groups to show and hide additional columns.

 ## Define column grouping

 You can define the column grouping structure by providing the `columnGroupingModel` prop to the grid.
-This prop receives an array of column group.
+This prop receives an array of column groups.

 A column group is defined by at least two attributes: